MLP, XGBoost, KAN, TDNN, and LSTM-GRU Hybrid RNN with Attention for SPX and NDX European Call Option Pricing: Data Summary Statistics Exploratory Plots

 \section{Data Summary Statistics \& Exploratory Plots}

 \myhypertarget{htag:Section5}{} As seen in Figure 1, the data does not reflect the BS model's assumption that the risk-free rate is constant throughout the lifetime of an option.
 The dashed red vertical lines (30 days apart) on this plot (showing interest rate over time) clearly indicate that, even within 1-month periods, interest rate fluctuates significantly.
 Moreover, as shown in Figure 2, for both tickers, historical volatility estimates fluctuate a lot, with these changes being less erratic for longer window sizes.
 Hence, the BS model's assumption that volatility is constant throughout the lifetime of an option is also not met.
 These two observations are why methods such as smoothing are used in the literature.
 As shown in Figure 3, log returns distributions for prices of both indices are not exactly normal.
 Specifically, for both tickers, heavier tails and a sharper peak can be seen, which resembles Laplace distributions.
 Hence, the data does not demonstrate all three of these assumptions of the BS model.
 As shown in Figure 4, the data has a larger proportion of OTM than ITM calls for both tickers and significantly fewer ATM tickers for NDX than SPX.
 Indeed, as mentioned before, options for the NDX ticker have a much more uneven distribution of moneyness proportions.
 Out of the two tickers, SPX has the largest proportion of ATM calls, and NDX has the largest proportion of OTM calls.
 In addition, Figure 4 also shows that NDX calls are more expensive than SPX ones across all moneyness levels, and NDX has a wider range and larger standard deviation of call prices.
 Aside from the proportions of the data made up by each ticker, these observations about moneyness also support the expectation that all models should do better on the SPX ticker.
 The shortest time to expiration in the data is 15 days, with the longest being approximately 1800 days.
 However, as shown in Figure 5, most of the calls in the data have $<60$ time to expiration (days).
 For both tickers, ITM calls have a larger price on average, with the second largest being ATM calls and OTM calls being the cheapest.
-Also, Figure 5 shows that for calls with a longer time to expiration, the average price for each moneyness category is higher. \\
+Also, Figure 5 shows that for calls with a longer time to expiration, the average price for each moneyness category is higher.
+As shown in the last figure, the range of K is approximately 3.5 times larger for NDX than SPX call options (top subplot).
+This happens since the NDX index price range for 2015-2023 is approximately 4 times wider than the SPX index price range (as shown in the bottom subplot) and K is subtracted from the underlying asset's price in a call option payoff.
+Furthermore, our dataset has contracts on both indices with an expiry (T) of up to 4 years but only for the SPX index with expiry of 4.5 - 7+ years.
+As seen in the plot there are gaps for this section of SPX call option contracts with T > 4.5 years, which reflects that such contracts are traded less regularly. \\